domainmod/userguide/docs/backup-restore.md

 !!! danger "Warning"
     Before migrating it's **strongly** recommended that you backup your DomainMOD installation directory and database.
 If something goes wrong during the migration process there may be no way to recover your data, and having a backup of your installation directory and database will allow you to easily restore your data.

-The below steps walk you through how to migrate DomainMOD from one server to another.
+To migrate your DomainMOD installation from one server to another:

 1. [Old Server] [Upgrade to the newest version of DomainMOD](https://domainmod.org/docs/userguide/upgrading/)